FonchinChen/ArtisticTransformer/README.md

 Please note: This tool is not intended for style transfer, such as altering a personal photo to resemble a specific artistic style while maintaining recognition.
 - **Incremental Refinement:**.
 Users can refine their creations by adding text instructions like "include xxx in the background," preserving the overall style and character features.
 - **Style composition**.
 Easily combine multiple effects to achieve complex transformations.
-Apply one effect, then then re-apply another to achieve the desired outcome.
+Apply one effect, then re-apply another to achieve the desired outcome.

 ## Live demo using a [Custom GPT](https://chat.openai.com/g/g-UpQkvuX7j-creative-imaginator) in OpenAI's GPT Store
 Click on [this link](https://chat.openai.com/g/g-UpQkvuX7j-creative-imaginator) to open our custom GPT in your browser, and from there you will be able to upload your images and convert them to exciting art works!
-<br>Please note as of January 2024, OpenAI still requires that you must have a GPT Plus subscription in order to access any GPT in their store.
+<br>Please note as of January 2024, OpenAI still requires that you must have a GPT Plus subscription to access any GPT in their store.

 <!--
 ## How it works